Infineon/cli-optiga-trust-x/README.md

 ```
 - Using the *install_lib* parameter
   - this approach copy the libtrustx.so into the system library folder.
 It will over write the symbolic link if it exist.
-  - This is useful for trust X library deployment.
+  - This is useful for OPTIGA™ Trust X library deployment.
-  - Need to execute every time the trust X library is updated.
+  - Need to execute every time the OPTIGA™ Trust X library is updated.

 ```console
 foo@bar:~$ sudo make install_lib